EMC China Lab

 What is un38.3 certification?

 un38.3 refers to section 38.3 of the United Nations "Recommendations on the Transport of Dangerous Goods - Test and Criteria Manual," which requires lithium batteries to pass a series of tests before transportation.
-These tests include altitude simULation, thermal cycling, vibration testing, shock testing, external short circuit at 55°C, impact testing, overcharge testing, and forced discharge testing to ensure safe transport of lithium batteries.
-If the lithium batteries are not installed with equipment and each package contains more than 24 cells or 12 batteries, a 1.2-meter free fall test is also requiRED.
+These tests include altitude simulation, thermal cycling, vibration testing, shock testing, external short circuit at 55°C, impact testing, overcharge testing, and forced discharge testing to ensure safe transport of lithium batteries.
+If the lithium batteries are not installed with equipment and each package contains more than 24 cells or 12 batteries, a 1.2-meter free fall test is also required.

 Introduction to UN38.3 Battery Testing(图1)